getporter/operator/README.md

 The operator has a CRD, agentconfig.porter.sh, that contains settings for the porter operator.
 These values are used by the job that runs porter.
 Only serviceAccount is required, the rest may be omitted or set to "".
-This is generated for you by the **configure-namespace** custom action of the porter-operator bundle.
+This is generated for you by the **configureNamespace** custom action of the porter-operator bundle.

 ```yaml
 apiVersion: porter.sh/v1